 Seasonality affects all Food and Beverage businesses whether you're importing, exporting, buying or selling locally or abroad.
 As seasonal competition in the industry grows ever fiercer, every penny of profit counts.

-But what are the main problems with seasonality and how can a simple software upgrade take most of those headaches away?
+But what are the main problems with seasonality and how can a software module take most of those headaches away?

 Seasonality is a key profit-turner for the F&B sector, presenting reliable and regular opportunities to leverage sales of popular stock: pumpkins at Halloween, turkey on Christmas, strawberries during Wimbledon, chocolate at Easter, etc. But you must be prepared if you are going to see the rewards you want.

 Consider the losses you incur because of shortages, overstocking, wastage, expiration and storage costs.
 All of these issues happen as a direct result of inadequate forecasting and poor seasonality management.